laramirezmancill0207/Game-Password-Manager/README.md

 # Game Password Manager
- a password manager which stores user logins
+ a password manager that stores user logins
- This software allows a user to create and enter passwords using normal text It also allows for the use of games such as chess/checkers to enter passwords Ths is similar to how you can enter passwords using a pattern on a smartphone
+ This software allows a user to create and enter passwords using normal text It also allows for the use of games such as chess/checkers to enter passwords Thiss is similar to how you can enter passwords using a pattern on a smartphone

  Initial Login/Sign Up Window:
 ![pwman](https://github.com/laramirezmancill0207/Game-Password-Manager/assets/90569222/efdb438c-e945-4bf6-9d53-21ad47c5a7d1)